JeffMathew/Trading_Cards/README.md

 ### Task 2
 Using Scale Invariant Feature Transform (SIFT) to perform keypoint matching and identify cards most similar to a given card in the dataset.
 Ideally the top matching cards will be duplicates of the card in question followed by some cards of other characters that are somewhat similar looking.

+### Task 3
+The images of cards cropped out in `Task-1` and `Task-2` are used to train a CNN model that tries to identify any card passed to it.